sibojia/cv-uni-text/README.md

 This repo contains the source of the library and a pre-compiled version (with GCC 4.8.5, on our GPU servers).
 You can always try the pre-compiled version first, under `install/`.
 If it fails, compile as follows:

 1. Navigate to the root of this repo.
-Run `cmake .`.
-The minimum version of cmake required is 3.8.
+Run `cmake .`
 2. `make`
 3. Copy `cvUniText.hpp` and `libcvunitext.so` to your project.
+Compile your project linking the library and opencv

 ## Example
 ```